AbelPena02/Infra-Monitor/progress.md

 # Project Progress Log

-This project was developed as part of a personal 29-day challenge, focused on building a fully functional and monitored infrastructure using tools like Flask, PostgreSQL, Docker, Prometheus, Grafana, AWS EC2, GitHub Actions, and more.
+This document summarizes the development progress of the infrastructure monitoring system.
+The project was built incrementally over 29 days, focusing on integrating key technologies such as Flask, PostgreSQL, Docker, Prometheus, Grafana, AWS EC2, and GitHub Actions.

 Below is a day-by-day summary of the development progress: